nicoladebbia/CredLink/docs/roadmap/PHASE-2-BRANDING-PURGE.md

 ## [Unreleased]

 ### Fixed
-- Complete rebrand from c2concierge to CredLink
+- Complete rebrand from credlink to CredLink
 - Fixed 325+ references across codebase
 - Updated production Docker images to use correct branding
 - Fixed all package names, imports, and namespaces